aleynaw/RepElite/README.md

 progress, especially if you happen to take long breaks in between your gym visits, as most of us had to do recently.
 I also sometimes get quite uncreative when planning my workouts, and this will help me to stop repeating the same ones every time I go just because they are the only ones I can remember.

+##*User Stories*

+- As a user, I want to be able to **select** my favourite exercises and input my working weight and PRs for said workouts
+- As a user, I want to be able to **add** exercises to my workout plan for the day
+- As a user, I want to be able to **browse** exercises and view my inputted WW and PR
+- As a user, I want to be able to **generate** a random workout plan for the day, based off a category of my choice